A General Coupling for Ising Models and Beyond: Open questions

 In \Cref{thm:q_state_potts_torus_trick}, it was proven that the $q$-flow model on the torus has exponential decay if and only if the $q$-state Potts model has.
 It is natural to ask the follow-up question.

 \begin{question} For the $q$-flow measure on $\mathbb{Z}^d$, $\ell_{\mathbb{Z}^d,x}^q$, and $x>x_c(d,q)$, is the expected cluster size of $0$ infinite?
 Do non-zero edges percolate? \end{question} One could also ask whether \Cref{thm:q_state_potts_torus_trick} has a natural extension to real $q$ using the tools from \cite{chayes1998graphical,deng2007cluster}.
-It also seems promising that the analogue for Potts lattice gauge models could be resolved. \begin{question} Does $\ell^q_{\Lambda_k,x}$ have perimeter law if and only if $\phi^q_{\Lambda_k,x}$ has? \end{question} In fact, it is believable that a more general program can be carried out, cf. Remarks \ref{rem:nothing_special_edge} and \ref{rem:nothing_special_gauge}.
+It also seems promising that the analogue for Potts lattice gauge models could be resolved. \begin{question} Does $\ell^q_{\Lambda_k,x}$ have perimeter law if and only if $\phi^q_{\Lambda_k,p(x,q)}$ has? \end{question}